Achraf99Jday/StatLog/README.md

 **HOW TO USE**

 Preferably with Python 2.7

+    implement the receiver and sender email into their assigned places in the source code

 run :

     py -2 log.py

-to turn it into a windows executable :
+in case you want to turn it into a windows executable :

     py -2 -m PyInstaller --windowed --onefile log.py